benignware/schedulable/README.md

 Handling recurring events in rails.

-The schedulable plugin depends on the icecube scheduling-library:
+The schedulable plugin depends on the ice_cube scheduling-library:
 ```
 gem 'ice_cube'
 ```